mian-ali/node-calendar-api/README.md

 ## Tools Required

-- **Node.js**: Ensure Node.js is installed on your machine.
+- **Node.js**: Ensure Node.js is installed on your machine
-- **Docker**: For running Redis in a container.
+- **Docker**: For running Redis in a container
-- **Redis**: Used for caching API responses to improve performance.
+- **Redis**: Used for caching API responses to improve performance

 ## Notes

-- Ensure Redis is running before starting the application to avoid connectivity issues.
+- Ensure Redis is running before starting the application to avoid connectivity issues
-- Use the `.env` file to securely manage environment variables, especially the Calendarific API key.
+- Use the `.env` file to manage environment variables securely, especially the Calendarific API key.